15-410 Policies and Mechanisms

 Because synthesizing information from multiple sources is one of the learning objectives of this course, if it seems to us that you have overlooked a source of information about a topic we may ask you if you have consulted a certain source and request that you do so if you haven't yet.
 In general, Q&A sessions with course staff will be most productive if you check beforehand that you have consulted the following information sources:

 When possible, avoid questions along the lines of "I don't get xxxx"; try to ask a question about particular material which you find confusing or a case which you believe is not covered by a particular information source.

 The class web site is http://www.cs.cmu.edu/~410/.

-Issues particular to you or your group, and time-critical issues, can be addressed to .
+If you need guidance outside of office hours, you can reach us at .
 If you need to discuss a genuinely confidential issue you should contact the instructor(s) directly.
 But you should not send e-mail to randomly-selected staff members to ask clarification or guidance questions--if nothing else, you may choose somebody who is sick or out of town.